Please do make changes to the text, if you have edits to make, as well as posting comments underneath.

 Sustainable Healthcare Education Network - Mission Statement

-All healthcare graduates will be able to explain the relevance of planetary health (1) and environmental sustainability to health and healthcare, and support (incorporate/create/enact) environmental sustainability in their workplaces and professional roles and duties.
+Our vision is that all healthcare graduates are able to explain the relevance of planetary health (1) and environmental sustainability to health and healthcare, and support (incorporate/create/enact) environmental sustainability in their workplaces and professional roles and duties.

-Work with health professional educators and students to devise guidance on effective teaching materials and assessment for sustainable healthcare literacy.
+Work with health professional educators and students to develop guidance and materials that can be used to facilitate effective teaching, learning and assessment for sustainable healthcare literacy.

-Support healthcare schools to incorporate sustainable healthcare education into the curriculum and to implement and evaluate new teaching and assessment.
+Support healthcare schools to incorporate sustainable healthcare education into their curriculum and to implement and evaluate new teaching and assessment.

-Work with regulatory bodies to integrate sustainability into guidance and assessments for under/post-graduate education, to support sustainable healthcare becoming a core part of mainstream teaching and assessment.
+Work with regulatory bodies to integrate sustainability into guidance and assessments for undergraduate and postgraduate education, thus supporting moves to bring sustainable healthcare into mainstream teaching and assessment.

 SHE is an international network which began in the UK and supports the development of sustainable healthcare education internationally.
 It aims to support the delivery of sustainable healthcare education for medical, nursing and allied health professionals, both through inter-professional education and development of discipline and specialty specific education.
 Its broader future aims are to support the integration of sustainability into all areas of education.